fox-it/LDAPFragger/README.md

 ```

 LDAPS can be used with the `--LDAPS` flag, however, regular LDAP traffic is encrypted as well.
-Please do note that the default payload will get caught by most AVs.
+Please do note that the default Cobalt Strike payload will get caught by most AVs.